Reside 707 is a 5-story, 151-unit contemporary apartment building at 707 W Sheridan Rd in Chicago’s Lakeview neighborhood.

-The building has undergone substantial renovation since being acquired by the current owner in 2008.
+The building has undergone substantial renovation since being acquired by an affiliate of Reside Living.
 The exterior changes retain the kitschy integrity of the building’s early 1970s 4+1 architecture.
 One of the building’s distinguishing features is the rock veneer flanking the entryway, an adornment rarely seen in Chicago’s north lakefront neighborhoods.

 Kitchens and baths have been updated and include stainless steel appliances and built-in microwaves.
-Some of the studio layouts have limited cabinet and counter space.
+Reside’s “accent wall” program visually expands the living space.

 Many of the apartments have a well-defined dining area.
 Apartments have hardwood floors in living areas and carpeted bedrooms.
 Closet space compares favorably with what you’ll find in most apartments in the neighborhood.